 The president of Costa Rica’s central bank has stated that the massive drop in the value of the colón relative to the U.S. dollar is expected to continue.
 The Costa Rican currency lost nearly 10% of its value in February 2014 and extrapolating that rate of decrease would mean that by the Christmas high season it would be worth less than half what it was at the beginning of the year.

-If the value of a dollar increases to ¢1,000 there will be some tiny bargains – for example the cost of a public bus from the airport to downtown (¢650) would drop from $1.30 to $0.65 in U.S. funds – but most travel costs would stay the same or even increase.
+This created some tiny bargains – for example the cost of a public bus from the airport to downtown (¢650) would drop from $1.30 to $0.85 in U.S. funds – but most travel costs would stay the same or even increase.

 Out on the tourist trail nearly all hotel rooms, tours and meals are priced in U.S. dollars and therefore not affected by the value of the colón.